 Avan suggested exploring the use of Server-sent Events:

 - Max 6 EventSources for each domain in major browsers (Chrome and Firefox) in HTTP 1.1.
 This will improve with HTTP/2, but Cherrypy doesn't support it.

 - MIME type is plaintext and most JSON parsers don't play with streamed JSON objects.

-#5 Updated by Avan Thakkar 3 months ago
+#5 Updated by Avan Thakkar about 2 years ago

 I'm adding some basics of SSEs https://www.html5rocks.com/en/tutorials/eventsource/basics/

 and I think they can be useful(over web-sockets) for use-cases like alerts/notifications or maybe cluster health status which are just some events/updates server can push to client.